wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Diane_** : Well just hold on a minute, anyone who knows me knows I'm one thing more than anything.
 I'm resourceful, isn't that right Candy?
 See, she knows.
 Now let me think.
 Exorcism... well, I've seen the film, oh what's it called, the one with the man who does the exorcisms in it?
 Oh, it's on the tip of my tongue, the film, oh it really scared the willies out of me I can tell you.

+- [ ] What's Freddie doing here if he's been fired - has Gideon not spotted him???

 **_Freddie_** : The Exorcist?

 **_Diane_** : Mmmm, no, I don't think that was it...
 Oh, it'll come to me when I'm least expecting it.
 Anyway, I've seen the film, I can remember what he did, that man, he was a priest I think, anyway, I saw what he did, and to be honest, it didn't look difficult.
 I'll need some candles.
-I've got some for the yoga classes I do, they're in the Punto, I won't be a mo...
+I've got some for the yoga class I do, they're in the Punto, I won't be a mo...

 - She leaves and we hear the sound of the storm reaching its peak